SebastianKut/twitter-laravel/README.md

 # To add

+1. Add thumbnail of an image to publish tweet form so it displays it after adding
 2. Add the ability to attach an image when publishing a tweet.
 3. There is currently no way to unlike a tweet.
 Add the ability to toggle a like.
 4. Add a pop-up flash message when a user publishes a tweet or follows someone.